coderefinery/git-intro/_episodes/05-remotes.md

 ### Cloning

-Now it's time to pretend we're another user.
-For the time being let's not stray from the example we have created.
+Now it's time to pretend we're another user using the same repository.
+For the sake of simplicity let's not stray from the example we have created.

 The command **git clone** clones a repository.